2021-environmental-bioinformatics/clean_room/README.md

 # clean_room

+# Methods: A Reproducibility Analysis of 'A comprehensive metagenomics framework to characterize organisms relevant for planetary protection'
+#### Annaliese Meyer and Matt Baldes

+This document describes the steps taken to process a subset of samples from Danko et al. (2021) and our attempts to recreate the figures from their manuscript.

 # General Notes
 The cap2 pipeline was only used for the first preprocessing step, all other packages were downloaded and run individually.
 Parameters for these steps were taken, when present, from the source code for the cap2 pipeline (https://github.com/MetaSUB/CAP2/tree/master/cap2/pipeline)